 Sometimes if your phone or the navigation board is too bright, it makes it harder to see what’s in front of you when it’s dark out.
 At night, it’s recommended to lower the illumination levels of these screens to increase eyesight outside of the vehicle.

 It’s always better to be safe than sorry.
-Lowering your speed when it’s dark out will keep you more reliable in the occasion that you need to suddenly stop.
+Lowering your speed when it’s dark out will keep you more reliable if you need to stop suddenly.
 Even if you’re in a hurry to get home, don’t compromise your life or others to save ten minutes.
 You’ll be happier in the end.